 - Alert IT professionals to take action when “veering off course”

 But how do security teams know which metrics and analytics to choose or develop?
 Why do some metrics seem to work for a while but after time lose their effectiveness?
 The purpose of metrics is to provide answers to questions about the day-to-day security of the enterprise.
-Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organization wants to achieve and what information it needs to achieve them.
+Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organisation wants to achieve and what information it needs to achieve them.
 This leads to specific questions about security that the metrics should then be designed to answer.
 It is important to revisit the questions periodically to make sure they are still relevant and useful for addressing the objectives.